5 Daily Habits to Steal from Lady Gaga, Including the Creative ‘Healer’ She Swears By

 You know how the saying goes — or at least what your best friend says when you’re hung up on an ex — nothing is waiting for you in the past.
 Those who are among the happiest and most successful do themselves a favor by never looking in the past, and focusing on today and tomorrow.
 For Lady Gaga, a deep fountain of inspiration comes from visualizing what’s ahead of her.
 During an Oprah interview, she shared: “I know it’s there but can I open it?
 It’s not the same as just writing as song; it’s writing the next.
 It’s writing the next chapter of whatever lobe is in my brain that’s waiting to be unlocked.”

-Her day — and life — is fueled by creativity and hard work.
+2-Her day — and life — is fuelled by creativity and hard work

 And if you want to earn praise and standing ovations?
 Gaga knows grit will be the secret sauce that gets you there.
 “The other way to earn applause is to earn it — hard work, discipline, and rehearsal.
 That’s the most thrilling way to earn applause.
 Everything you’ve seen me day, I’ve always rehearsed a lot for it so there’s a lot of passion behind it,” she told CBC News.